graphhopper/jsprit/README.md

 Additionally, jsprit can be used along with <a href="http://www.matsim.org" target="blank_">MATSim</a> to solve the above problem-types in real networks (i.e. without preprocessing transport times and costs).
 A variety of least cost path algorithms such as Dijkstra and A* can be used, and a dynamic and interactive visualiser greatly enhances the analysis.

-*either pickup or delivery has to be conducted at the depot

-##In Development
--

 ##License
 This program is free software; you can redistribute it and/or